delphic/Fury/README.md

 That is a JavaScript file which can be imported as a script tag and sets a `Fury` global which can be used.

 Use Common JS with `src/fury.js` to include Fury in a more modern manner.

+If using npm add `"fury": "delphic/fury"` to your package.json dependencies.